 - a.
 Ambulance service, except as outlined in the Benefits and Services section, unless authorized by the Health Plan. - b.
-Charges for, or in connection with, travel, except for ambulance transportation as outlined in the Benefits Section.
+Charges for, or in connection with, travel, except for ambulance transportation as outlined in the Benefits and Services section.

 4. Therapies